Puppet-Finland/ansible-aws-provision/README.md

 relied on [Vagrant](https://www.vagrantup.com/) to test IaC code on Virtual machines.

+A single instance of ansible-aws-provision supports having multiple projects in the same configuration file.

 # Motivation

 There are three main reasons why creating a replacement for Vagrant became important. the first is that Vagrant is clearly in the process of dying a slow death: